 Risk management is an integral part of the management of our Group's business.
-The Group's risk management framework is designed to enable Management to address the operational risks, financial risks, compliance risks of key operating units in the Group.

-The risk management and control procedures are reviewed and updated regularly to reflect changes in market conditions and the activities of the Group.
-The following set out an overview of the key risks faced by the Group, the nature and the extent of the Group's exposure to these risks and the mitigating actions in place that could help in managing these risks.
+The Group's risk management framework is designed to enable Management to address operational risks, financial risks and compliance risks of key operating units within the Group.
+Risk management and control procedures are reviewed and updated regularly to reflect changes in market conditions and the activities of the Group.
+The following sets out an overview of the key risks faced by the Group, the nature and the extent of the Group's exposure to these risks and the mitigating actions in place to address these risks.